zhenyiizhang/zhenyiizhang.github.io/_pages/about.md

 ### Honors and Scholarship (Selected)

 - Scholarship of School of Mathematical Sciences, Peking University, 2024.
-- National Undergraduate Training Program for Innovation, Ministry of Education, China, 2022.
+- National Training Program for Innovation, Ministry of Education, China, 2022.
 - National Scholarship, Ministry of Education, China, 2022.
 - National Scholarship, Ministry of Education, China, 2020.